Bitard16/Random-graphs-with-visualization/README.md

 # Random-graphs-with-visualization

-This programm based on 2 python libraries - Networkx and matplotlib All information you can find on presentation (pdf)
+This programm based on 2 python libraries - Networkx and matplotlib.
+All information you can find on presentation (pdf)